 Time Limits for Making a CTP Claim

-Strict time limits apply to all CTP claims.
-You should record your version of events as soon as possible in order to ensure your rights are protected.
+Strict time limits apply to all CTP claims, so if you have been injured in a motor vehicle accident, it is advisable to speak with a car accident lawyer about your situation as soon as you can.
+You should also record your version of events as soon as possible in order to ensure your rights are protected.

 Under the legislation, the notice must be given to the Nominal Defendant within three months if the vehicle cannot be identified.
 In all other cases, the notice must be given by whichever of these dates is the earliest: